CaptainWalters/Software-Engineering/README.md

 -BoardLocation: fix utilities and stations rent payment

--Fix player payment system (current simply removes x amount from sender instead of transfering x amount from sender to receiver)

 -if rent cannot be paid then mortgage or sell to bank

 -free parking